miroir-framework/jzod/README.md

 returns the Typescript Type Abstract Syntax Tree (AST) and the textual form of the Zod definition corresponding to:

-- the context of the defined schema (which is non-empty whenever some schema reference defines such a context whithin the definition),
+- the context of the defined schema (which is non-empty whenever some schema reference defines such a context within the definition),
 - the defined schema itself.

 ### Bootstrap